jomi087/FixOra/Back-End/src/interfaces/4thtReadme (interfaces).md

 * src/interfaces/ :
      **[2rd Outer layer]**
-    - The Interface Layer  is the entry and exit point of your application.
+    - The Interface Layer  is the entry and exit point of your application. ( Interfaces -> Can depend on -> application, domain)
+    - That also mean that interface layer must not be depended to infrastructure layer
     - This layer bridges the outside world (HTTP) and the application.
 It includes
         - controllers
         - routes